Wild animals

 Giant Pacific octopus (Enteroctopus dofleini)

 Appropriately monikered, the Giant Pacific octopus is the largest of all types of octopus species.
 The largest ever recorded measured over 30 feet/9 meters.
 It lives in the North Pacific, both on the coasts of America and Asia.
-It is distributed from the intertidal zone to depths of 2 thousand meters, to which it is adapted in terms of low oxygen and low temperature.
+It is distributed from the intertidal zone to depths of 2,000 meters, to which it is adapted in terms of low oxygen and low temperature.

 Discover more about the depths of the world's oceans with our article on what is the Mariana Trench?
+This species' impressive size and strength enable it to tackle a variety of prey, including fish, crabs, and even small sharks, making it a top predator in its ecosystem.

 Different Types of Octopus Species - Giant Pacific octopus (Enteroctopus dofleini)